Aqeel al-Mosawi: Reception

 Nader Kadhim praised the style of novel, viewing it as quite a bold move for a debut novel.
 The novel had multiple characters such as Mohammad Mosaddegh and Farah Pahlavi giving their often contradicting perspectives on historical events, and it was set in three different eras of Iranian history, ending with the 1979 Iranian Revolution.
 In a full review published in Asharq Al-Awsat, Kadhim said that Aryamehr Nameh was one of the good novels that were not only written by the hand, heart and mind of the author, but by his legs too, for he had travelled around the geography of Iran during the research phase, and it took him 5 years to complete.
 He added that the novel is both captivating and rich, and that its topic is unusual for Arabic novels.

 Esmat al-Mosawi favorably reviewed the novel for Al-Wasat, describing it as beautiful and captivating.
 She noted that the Arab Spring was one of the author's inspirations for writing the novel.
 She added that the author had applied his interest in stamp and coin collection, as well as travel in order to research the setting of his novel.
-Fadhila al-Mosawi described the novel as an encyclopedia of Iranian history, and she especially liked that the history is being told by an Arabic person, while at the same time giving it an Iranian point of view.
+Fadhila al-Mosawi described the novel as an encyclopedia of Iranian history, and she especially liked that the history is told by an Arabic person, while at the same time giving it an Iranian point of view.
 She added:

 The novel is captivating, smooth and attractive.
 It did not lack the element of suspense which holds the reader's breath up to the last pages as he continues in his eagerness for the pleasure of knowledge, and dives to the depths of an unfrequented world.
 It is a novel that satisfies the conditions of creativity, which makes it truly enjoyable.

-Poet Qassim Haddad jokingly told the author that he had applied his knowledge in dentistry to the history of Iran, following it from before the eruption of baby teeth up to the falling of permanent teeth, to which the author replied that he thinks Iran still has sharp teeth.

 Dara the Zoroastrian

 Dara the Zoroastrian (Arabic: دارا الزرادشتي) is the second novel by al-Mosawi.
 It was published by Dar Soual (Beirut) in January 2021.
 Like the first novel, this one is also a historical fiction set in Iran.
 Its events however take place in another time period, namely the 13th century.
 It revolves around Dara, a young Zoroastrian man who converts to Islam following its spread in Persia and through his spiritual journey many different religions and religious sects are explored.
-The 408-page novel took the author 3 years to write, and its publication was postponed for one year due to the COVID-19 pandemic.
+The 408-page novel took the author three years to write, and its publication was postponed for one year due to the COVID-19 pandemic.

 Esmat al-Mosawi praised the novel, calling it worthy of the International Prize for Arabic Fiction.
 She noted the depth of the information displayed throughout the novel, saying it reflected the level of research done by the author.